BGI-Qingdao/HAST/README.md

 Options  :
         --paternal    paternal NGS reads file in fastq format.
+                      ( note : gzip format IS NOT supported. )
         --maternal    maternal NGS reads file in fastq format.
+                      ( note : gzip format IS NOT supported. )
         --filial      filial stLFR reads file in fastq format. file in gzip format is accepted, but filename must end by .gz --thread      threads num.